 The first option includes having surgery followed by six cycles of chemotherapy, whilst the second option involves having surgery half-way through chemotherapy.

-Introduction
+INTRODUCTION

 Currently, clinical trials suggest that overall there is no difference in how long the cancer is in remission for nor the average survival between women who have option 1 or option 2.

-However, these “overall” >gures may hide the fact that for some individual women they might be better, or indeed might just prefer, one option over another.
+However, these “overall” > gurus may hide the fact that for some individual women they might be better, or indeed might just prefer, one option over another.

 Currently the surgeons, oncologist, radiologists and pathologists make a recommendation about a woman’s care following a multidisciplinary team meeting.
 Sometimes it is decided that one treatment option will be much “better” than the other, so not all women feel they have had a choice in their treatment.
 However, we would like to move towards a point where all women feel they can have a choice in their treatment, if they so wish.